-See the Online Help for more information.
+See Form Design on SYSPRO's online Help for more information.

 If the caption matches the caption of a SYSPRO key field, then the field inherits the behavior of that key field.
 For example, setting an Alpha field caption as Customer will automatically add a browse button for a customer browse (and Predictive Search will be enabled) and when the application runs a right-click will display all the options available in SYSPRO when right-clicking a customer.